inbo/n2khab-monitoring/functionality.md

 # 1. Input data and high-level functions needed to achieve a sampling design and analysis results

-## 1.1 Needed for drawing probability samples
+## 1.1 drawing probability samples

 (Only briefly considered for now.)